FIWARE/data-space-connector/doc/flows/service-interaction-m2m/README.md

 ## Client side

-Before interacting with the server/provider, the client application application first needs to obtain an access token from the `/token` endpoint of the server/provider.
+Before interacting with the server/provider, the client application first needs to obtain an access token from the `/token` endpoint of the server/provider.

 Given a specific service endpoint `https://<SERVICE_HOST>/<SERVICE_ENDPOINT>` the client wants to interact with,